Goethe Business School

 Goethe Business School gGmbH (GBS) is a subsidiary of Goethe University Frankfurt.
-Goethe Business School was founded 2004 and offers, in close cooperation with the Faculty of Economics and Business Administration, a wide range of education for executives and young professionals.
+Goethe Business School was founded in 2004[2] and, in close cooperation with the Faculty of Economics and Business Administration, offers and offers, in close cooperation with the Faculty of Economics and Business Administration, a wide range of education for executives and young professionals.

 Competence Clusters

-GBS focuses on six topics: Finance Management, Bank Management, Risk Management & Regulation, Leadership & Personal Development, Strategic Management and Corporate Social Responsibility.
+GBS focuses on eight topics: Financial Technology Management, Risk Management & Regulation, Digital Transformation, Data Science, Sustainability, Entrepreneurship, Pharma, and Sports Management.

-Part-Time Master in Finance (MFin)
+Part-Time Master in Finance (MFIN)

 The part-time Master in Finance offered by GBS targets working professionals, who want to qualify for a career in the financial sector.
-The program offers the possibility to specialize in the domain of either finance or risk management and can be completed within three semesters plus Master Thesis.
+The program offers the possibility to specialize in either financial technology management or risk management and regulation, and can be completed within three semesters plus a Master's Thesis.

-Part-Time Master of Pharma Business Administration (MBA)
+Part-Time Master of Pharma Business Administration (MPBA)

 The part-time Master of Pharma Business Administration offered by GBS targets professionals working in the pharmaceutical industry.
-It has been created by the Goethe Business School, the House of Pharma & Healthcare, the Faculty of Economics and Business Administration and the Faculty of Biochemistry, Chemistry and Pharmacy of Goethe University Frankfurt.
+It has been created by the Goethe Business School, the House of Pharma & Healthcare, the Faculty of Economics and Business Administration, and the Faculty of Biochemistry, Chemistry and Pharmacy of Goethe University Frankfurt.
 The program awards an M.B.A degree.

+Goethe MBA Digital Transformation | Data Science | Sustainability (GMBA)

+The Goethe MBA is a part-time program offered by GBS, with specialization options in Digital Transformation, Data Science, and Sustainability.
+It is aimed at professionals with several years of work experience.
+GBS offers the program in cooperation with the Faculty of Economics and Business Administration.
+The program awards an M.B.A degree.

+Sports Management MBA (SMBA)

+The part-time Sports Management MBA offered by GBS is designed in cooperation with Eintracht Frankfurt and is aimed at working professionals in the sports industry and related fields.

 Executive Education

-GBS provides educational programs for executives and young professionals.
-In addition, the open programs contain several preparation courses for the Financial Risk Manager (FRM) exam in cooperation with the Global Association of Risk Professionals (GARP).
+GBS provides educational programs for executives and young professionals in the fields of Finance & Banking, Digital Transformation & Data Science, Sustainability & ESG, Pharma & Healthcare, and Management & Leadership.

 China Executive Education Center

-The China Executive Education Center at GBS has a special geographical focus, which educates executives from several Chinese financial institutions in different interdisciplinary management and financial topics thereby connecting business leaders from China and Europe.
+The China Executive Education Center at GBS has a specific geographic focus, educating executives from several Chinese financial institutions on interdisciplinary management and financial topics, thereby connecting business leaders from China and Europe.

 Accreditation

-The Master in Finance is accredited by the Zentrale Evaluations- und Akkreditierungsagentur Hannover (ZEvA).
-The program is taught by Goethe University’s faculty as well as professors from other institutions and practitioners from major corporations.

-The Faculty of Economics and Business Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+All part-time programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB) and the Accreditation System of Goethe University.

 Location

-Goethe Business School is located at the House of Finance at Campus Westend of the Goethe University in Frankfurt am Main.
+Goethe Business School is located at the House of Finance on Campus Westend of the Goethe University in Frankfurt am Main.